bcaton85/go-blockchain/README.md

 curl http://localhost:8001/chain
 ```

-8. Create more transactions and mine more blocks!
+8. Create more transactions and mine more blocks.